carreraSilvio/StatBarUI/README.md

 # Features
 * Optional Label with name and value
 * Set number of leading zeroes
+* Set color to change when value reaches a given % amount

 ## Prerequisites
 Unity 2018.3 and up